 Working Basics of Hard Drives

 When writing the data, the write head changes the magnetic orientation in a tiny sector divided on the surface of the platter.
 Each sector generally stores 512 to 4096 bytes of data and is the smallest unit where the data can be read or written.
+The alignment of these sectors will vary depending on whether a hard drive is CMR or SMR.

 Performance Difference between SSD and HDD

-About the random read/write performance, the difference isn’t very big even a small difference can play a significant role in everyday tasks.
+About the random read/write performance, the difference isn’t very big, even a small difference can play a significant role in everyday tasks.
 SSDs are known for their better results in terms of system boot times and software/game loading.
 Every task that depends on reading or writing data from and to the permanent storage medium benefits from SSDs.

 Drive Type | Generation | Interface | Sequential Read (MB/s) | Sequential Write (MB/s) | Random Read IOPS | Random Write IOPS | Average Latency (ms) |